curriculeon/interview-preparation/questions/live-interview.md

-* what is a variable
+* What is a variable?
-* what is a literal
+* What is a literal?
-* what is a method
+* what is a function?
+* What is encapsulation?

-* what is a function
+* what is a method?
-* what is the advantage of a method belonging to an object
+* What is the advantage of a method belonging to an object?
-* what is object orientation?
+* What is object orientation?
 * what is an object
 	* state
 	* identity